LordMikkel/Push_swap/README.md

     ft_move_num_to_top(stack_a, stack_a->stack[index], 'a');
     ft_do_pb(stack_a, stack_b);

     // 3.
-If element is LESS than pivot, rotate stack_b (rb) if (stack_b->stack[0] < stack_a->pivot)
+If element is GREATER than pivot, rotate stack_b (rb) if (stack_b->stack[0] > stack_a->pivot)
         ft_do_rotate(stack_b, 'b');
 }
 ```

 Key Strategy:
-- Elements ≤ pivot are sent to bottom of stack_b (with rb), creating an ordered "sub-chunk"
+- Elements > pivot are sent to bottom of stack_b (with rb), creating an ordered "sub-chunk"
-- Elements > pivot remain at top of stack_b
+- Elements < pivot remain at top of stack_b
-- Result: stack_b has a layered structure with partially ordered chunks
+- Result: stack_b builds a layered structure where each chunk — and the stack as a whole — tends to position larger elements at the bottom and top, and smaller ones clustered near the middle.

 #### Phase 2: Intelligent Merging
 ##### 1. Finding Two Largest Elements in stack_b